gmarchx/seenoevil/README.md

-#README

-## See No Evil
+# See No Evil

-### Basic project workflow:
+## Basic project workflow:

-Any time changes are made to the source code, make sure to Build -> Rebuild in MSVC, which should create a new SeeNoEvil.uproject file.
+Any time changes are made to the source code, make sure to Build -> Rebuild in MSVS, which should create a new SeeNoEvil.uproject file.
 Edits to the blueprint or other project settings shouldn't require rebuilding as far as I know, but I'm not certain.

 As soon as possible, please start merging changes to this working copy from any existing temporary projects.